jc-prg/remote/README.md

 * directly view and execute API commands for devices in edit mode
 * edit interface configuration via app
 * activate and deactivate interfaces
-* simplify server configuration (.env), code refactoring, improve logging
+* simplify server configuration (.env), code and REST api refactoring, improve logging

-**Note:** The data structure changed a bit.
-Recreate the _00_interface.json_ files by coping them from the folder [_sample/devices](data/_sample/devices) to the productive folders.
+**Note:** The data structure changed: recreate the _00_interface.json_ files by coping them from the folder [_sample/devices](data/_sample/devices) to the productive folders.

 ### App v2.8 / Server v2.1